sfatali/JEasyCrypto/README.md

 ### How do I get set up? ###

 * Clone the project from bitbucket
-* Build the lib, then server, console and client.
-Use Console or Client and Server for cryption.
+* Build the lib, export it as a .jar file into the project root directory.
+Then build the server and client.
+Use Client and Server for cryption.
 Use the provided start.sh files to start the client and server from the bin directories.
+For testing purposes for the Lib, you can use the Console without the overhead of networking between the Client and Server.
 * Dependencies
  * Uses https://code.google.com/archive/p/json-simple/ on Server and Client to create/parse JSON.